Jayanaka-98/py-game-RPG/README.md

 ## Setting Up

 Create your own virtual environment which will be compatible with the source code.
-Clone this repo and open a terminal and bas the following (Assuming you have conda already installed).
+Clone this repo and open a terminal and bash the following (Assuming you have conda already installed).

 '''
 conda create --name py-games --file requirements.txt
 '''

-This will install the necessary packages required for the sorce code.
+This will install the necessary packages required for the source code.

 ## Trying the game